 By Danielle, Contributing Writer

 And so it begins.
-The four weeks between Christmas and New Years has become “What am I going to get” and “What am I going to give” season.
+The four weeks between Thanksgiving and Christmas has become “What am I going to get” and “What am I going to give” season.
 In fact, it seems to begin far earlier than that these days.
 The commercial aspect of Christmas has taken over the hearts of man around the world.

 It’s even taken over the heart of Christians.
 For any family the Christmas season can be sensory overload.
 From Halloween to Christmas Eve we are bombarded with decorations, music, advertisements and movies all dedicated to making Christmas “the best” or “the biggest” or “the most memorable.
 We have to juggle shopping, children, parties and more.
 And the Christian family has one more aspect to juggle: Jesus.
 How do we juggle Jesus amidst the hustle and bustle?
 How do we keep the real meaning of Christmas alive?